 Abstract

-Conclusions: Clinical features such as documented fever and eye changes together with a positive Covid antibody test suggest that patients had MIS-C in our setting.
-Laboratory findings of CRP and Troponin T in patients with suspected MIS-C assisted with the diagnosis.
-Patients with suspected MIS-C with LV dysfunction at presentation were more likely to have MIS-C.
+Conclusion.
+Clinical features such as documented fever and eye changes together with a positive COVID antibody test suggest that patients had MIS‐C in our setting.
+Laboratory findings of elevated CRP and troponin T in patients with suspected MIS‐C assisted with the diagnosis.
+Patients with suspected MIS‐C with LV dysfunction at presentation were more likely to have MIS‐C.

 Article Details